Benefits of Gluten Free Diet for Non Celiacs

 Gluten does not affect the average person, so gluten-free diets are not recommended normally to the general public.
 Those with celiac disease or gluten sensitivity can experience unpleasant effects or harmful from gluten intake, however.

-What is it that gluten does?
+What is it does?

 Gluten has properties that lend bakery well.
 The dough gets elastic and stretchy as the gluten network grows during the process of kneading.
 Gluten-formed protein network causes bread to rise by trapping air bubbles and helps dough retain its shape during baking.
 Gluten provides a chewy feel to bread.

-Who should take a gluten-free diet?
+Who should take it ?

 Many diagnosed with celiac disease must take a gluten-free diet.
 According to the Celiac Foundation, approximately one in 133 people in the USA have celiac disease.
 People with gluten allergy (the reaction of non-celiac gluten) experience less extreme symptoms.
 Nausea, headaches, gas, bloating, and/or abdominal pain can occur in them.
 Consult your health-care provider for objective diagnosis of your symptoms.